ggerganov/llama.cpp/examples/main/README.md

 ## Context Management

-During text generation, LLaMA models have a limited context size, which means they can only consider a certain number of tokens from the input and generated text.
+During text generation, JARVIS models have a limited context size, which means they can only consider a certain number of tokens from the input and generated text.
 When the context fills up, the model resets internally, potentially losing some information from the beginning of the conversation or instructions.
 Context management options help maintain continuity and coherence in these situations.

 ### Context Size

 - `-c N, --ctx-size N`: Set the size of the prompt context (default: 0, 0 = loaded from model).
-The LLaMA models were built with a context of 2048-8192, which will yield the best results on longer input/inference.
+The JARVIS models were built with a context of 2048-8192, which will yield the best results on longer input/inference.

 ### Extended Context Size